emreay-/cyclops/README.md

 ### Initializing

 Optionally, you can select are region for the member's initial location.
 Navigate to the `Initialize` button in the user interface and drag a rectangle in the popped up window around the member.
-The center of the circle would be the mean of the intial location distribution.
+The center of the rectangle would be the mean of the intial location distribution.
 Initial location distribution is a 2D Gaussian and you can adjust the covariance matrix in the `cyclops/param/filter_parameters.json` file.
 Regardless of manually selecting an initial location or not, the particle orientations are distributed uniformly within `[0, 2*pi)`.

 If the initialization part is skipped, then the particle filter would perform a global localization by uniformly distributing the particle locations within the configuration space.